-The Court then analyzed whether blocking access to a website to end an illegal activity carried out through it should only include the section of the website that is strictly necessary to achieve that purpose.
-The Court emphasized that the principle of proportionality requires the least intrusive or burdensome measure.
-Yet, the Court specified that also the principle applied in as much as it is technically possible to interrupt access exclusively to the section concerned.
-In cases where the only option is to restrict access to the whole website, the Court noted that the issue would require to be examined under the so-called "proportionality in the strict sense".
-Nevertheless, the Court stressed that regardless of which authority orders blocking access to a website, the principle of proportionality must be respected.
-Thus, the Court explained that administrative authorities could unilaterally determine the suspension of a website only when the content in question does not constitute an expression or information.
-Likewise, the Court emphasized that the illegality of the information or expression of the content does not exclude the need for judicial interference.
+The Court then analyzed whether blocking access to a website to end an illegal activity carried out by means of it should only include removing the specific section of the website strictly necessary to achieve that purpose.
+The Court emphasized that the principle of proportionality required the least intrusive or burdensome measure.
+Yet, the Court specified that the principle applied in as much as it was technically possible to interrupt access exclusively to the section concerned.
+In cases where the only option was to restrict access to the whole website, the issue would require to be examined under the so-called "proportionality in the strict sense".
+Nevertheless, the Court stressed that regardless of which authority ordered blocking access to a website, the principle of proportionality must be respected.
+Thus, the Court explained that administrative authorities could unilaterally determine the suspension of a website only when the content in question did not constitute an expression or information.
+Likewise, the Court emphasized that the illegality of the information or expression of the content did not exclude the need for judicial interference.

 Additionally, by stressing the transcendence of delimiting the scope of the constitutional protection of websites, the Court cautioned the legislative branch that there were no established procedures that enabled judicial authorities to authorize the interruption of websites.
-Thus, the gap in procedural law could eventually impede the material application of the safeguards enriched in Article 20.5 of the Constitution.
+Thus, the gap in procedural law could eventually impede the material application of the safeguards enshrined in Article 20.5 of the Constitution.

 Focusing on the immediate case, the Court recalled that both the precautionary measure adopted in the administrative proceeding and the resolution ordering the suspension of WOW's website was carried out without any judicial authorization.
-The Court stressed that along with the marketing of the drugs online, the Foundation's website contained information, recommendations, and opinions on sexual health and reproductive rights, which undoubtedly fell under the category of information and expression; therefore, their interruption could not be done legally without prior judicial authorization.
-Moreover, the Court stressed that organizations that promote the so-called "reproductive rights" carry out an activity that has a political dimension in contemporary society that demand special attention.
+The Court stressed that along with the marketing of the drugs online, the Foundation's website contained information, recommendations, and opinions on sexual health and reproductive rights, which undoubtedly fell under the category of information and expression.
+Therefore, their interruption could not be done legally without prior judicial authorization.
+Moreover, the Court emphasised that organizations that promote the so-called "reproductive rights" carry out an activity that has a political dimension in contemporary society and demand special attention.
 Finally, the Court noted that if the AEMPS had only suspended access to the section of the website where the drugs were offered in exchange for cash donations, there would have been no need for judicial intervention.

-In light of the above, the Court decided to partially uphold the contentious-administrative appeal so that the decision of the Director of the AEMPS of September 23, 2020, be annulled in all that exceeded the mere interruption of access to the contested section of the website.
-Likewise, the Court ordered the annulled of the interim measure adopted during the administrative proceedings.
+In light of the above, the Court decided to partially uphold the contentious-administrative appeal so that the decision of the Director of the AEMPS of September 23, 2020, could be annulled in all that exceeded the mere interruption of access to the contested section of the website.
+Likewise, the Court ordered the annulment of the interim measure adopted during the administrative proceedings.